 How to Air Layer

 Air layering is pretty simple.
 You need moist sphagnum moss to wrap around a wounded section of the stem.
-Wound an area below the node with an upward 1-inch slash.
-Wedge a toothpick or small piece of wood into the cut to keep it from closing, then wrap the moss around the cut and secure it with floral ties or plant twine.
-Cover the entire thing in aluminum foil to prevent sunscald and plastic wrap to conserve the moisture.
+Wound an area in the middle of a branch by peeling the bark away, then wrap the moss around the cut and secure it with floral ties or plant twine.
+Cover the entire thing with plastic wrap to conserve the moisture.